GaryOcean428/biped/README.md

 ---

-**TradeHub** - Connecting customers with trusted service providers, transparently and efficiently.
+**Biped** - Connecting customers with trusted service providers, transparently and efficiently.